oboukili/vault-kv-updater/README.md

 # Vault KV updater

-Simple, no-dependency golang application that flattens and synchronizes a YAML formatted structure from an optionally [SOPS](https://github.com/mozilla/sops) encrypted stream (file or standard input), to a Vault KV secret.
+Simple, no-dependency golang application that optionally flattens and synchronizes a YAML formatted structure from an optionally [SOPS](https://github.com/mozilla/sops) encrypted stream (file or standard input), to a Vault KV secret.

 Write operations on secrets are **idempotent**, they will not update secrets if no changes have been detected.